josh-levinson/ultimate-react-course/README.md

+# What is this?

+This is a fork of Jonas Schmedtmann's Ultimate React course that I'm learning.
+I just forked the whole thing into my repo and worked on it.
+It's not mine.
+I just wanted to be clear in case someone showed up and is like bro are you stealing????

 # Course Material and FAQ for the Ultimate React Course

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.